-All of what I just said can be summed up very simply: buying storage units takes a lot of time and there was very little financial return (hmmm – sounds a lot like blogging actually).
+All of what I just said can be summed up very simply: buying storage units takes a lot of time and there was very little financial return.
+Kind of like blogging 😉

 Want to Give It A Try?

-If you’d like to try your hand and buying and selling abandoned storage units, here’s what you’ll need to know and do.
+If you’d like to try buying and selling abandoned storage units, here’s what you’ll need to know.

 First, you need to find out where and when the auctions are held.
 The best way to figure this out is to call a storage facility and ask them when their next auction is being held.
 Some facilities post auction dates on their websites, so you can check there as well.
 Most facilities also keep an email list, so you can ask to be notified of upcoming auctions via email if you’d like.
 You can also do a search on Craigslist or your local classifieds sites for dates.

-When you find an auction that you’d like to attend, be sure to show up a few minutes early to register as a bidder (you’re under no obligation to bid or buy if you register).
-Usually before the auction starts some ‘ground rules’ are announced, like “don’t go in the unit” and “don’t touch anything inside the unit” and most importantly “if you win, payment is due immediately.”
+When you find an auction that you’d like to attend, be sure to show up a few minutes early.
+If you think you might bid, then you’ll need to register as a bidder.
+Registering in no way obligates you to bid on any unit, it just gives you the right to do so.
+Usually before the auction starts some ‘ground rules’ are announced.
+Typical rules are “don’t go in the unit.”
+Or “don’t touch anything inside the unit” and most importantly “if you win, payment is due immediately.”

 So if you’re planning to bid, bring cash.
 Credit card and check payments are generally NOT accepted by the auctioneer.

 You’ll also need to bring a padlock, and probably a flashlight as well.
-The units are dark and the flashlight can help you see what’s inside, which is kind of important if you’re trying to quickly estimate the value of the unit.
+Units are dark and the flashlight can help you see what’s inside.
+That’s kind of important if you’re trying to quickly estimate the value of the unit.
 The padlock is in case you win.
 If you do, the locker is immediately yours.
 Close the sliding door and lock it up till you’re ready to come back with your truck and trailer to unload it.

 A couple of parting tips.
 It’s very easy to get caught up in the excitement of the auction and overbid.
-To make sure you don’t do that, set the maximum amount you’re willing to spend BEFORE the bidding starts, and stick to your guns.
-I was pretty good at this and it’s why I never once lost money on any of the units I bought.
+To make sure you don’t do that, set a maximum amount you’re willing to spend.
+Do this BEFORE the bidding starts, and stick to your guns.
+I was good at this and it’s why I never lost money on the units I bought.

-I don’t think I’ll ever get back into this side hustle just because of the emotional baggage that comes along with it.
-But if that doesn’t bother you then this can be an extremely interesting way to make a few bucks on the side.
+I don’t think I’ll ever get back into this side hustle because of the emotional baggage.
+If that doesn’t bother you then this can be an interesting way to make a few bucks on the side.